Skip to main content

 Covers non-maintenance needs

-Teams outside of maintenance — security, parking, facilities — can use on-call without needing the full maintenance workflow.
+Teams outside of maintenance — security, parking, facilities — can use contact rotations without needing the full maintenance workflow.